Streampunk/beamengine/README.md

 This is an implementation of the core of the [Agile Media Blueprint](https://www.streampunk.media/agile-media-blueprint).

 Work in progress.
+This README describes the _to be_ state of Beam Engine and the current implementation falls short of what is described.
+See the __TODO__ notes for details of implementation still to be done.
 For Node.js FFmpeg native bindings, please see [Aerostat Beam Coder](https://github.com/Streampunk/beamcoder).

 ## Installation